-Dacian prisoners in Boboli and on the Arch of Constantine
+Dacian prisoners in Boboli and in Arco di Costantino

-The Grand Dukes moved to Boboli several statues which decorated Villa Medici in Rome.
-Two ancient Roman statues portraying a Dacian prisoner greet the visitors at the beginning of the alley leading to the top of the hill.
+The Grand Dukes moved to Boboli some statues which decorated Villa Medici in Rome, and almost all of them in 1780.
+Two ancient Roman statues portraying a Dacian prisoner greet the visitors at the beginning of the avenue leading to the top of the hill.
 After the conquest of Dacia by Emperor Trajan, the Dacian prisoner became a recurring theme in the decoration of Roman monuments and buildings.
 The prisoner was always portrayed in a very dignified manner as his proud standing increased the glory of the emperor who had subjugated him.

-The main treasure the Grand Dukes moved to Boboli from Villa Medici is the Egyptian obelisk which once stood in Isaeum/Serapeum Campense a large complex of Temples dedicated to the Egyptian gods Isis (hence Isaeum) and Serapis (hence Serapeum) in Campus Martius (see a page on the obelisks of Rome).
-The obelisk was originally erected by Ramses II in Heliopolis.
+The main treasure the Grand Dukes moved to Boboli from Villa Medici is the Egyptian obelisk which once stood in Isaeum/Serapeum Campense, a large complex of Temples dedicated to the Egyptian gods Isis (hence Isaeum) and Serapis (hence Serapeum) in Campus Martius.
+The obelisk was originally erected by Pharaoh Rameses II in Heliopolis.
 A copy now stands in Villa Medici.

 The obelisk was placed at the centre of an existing amphitheatre and it replaced a large group of statues by Giambologna which were moved to embellish a large fountain in another point of the garden.
-By placing the obelisk at the centre of the amphitheatre the Grand Dukes imitated the example of Villa Mattei in Rome.
+By placing the obelisk at the centre of the amphitheatre the Grand Dukes imitated the example of Villa Mattei.

 Ancient and modern statues in Boboli